Pigeon snaring: Tongan Pigeon Hunting Mounds

-The culture of pigeon snaring
+Cultural Significance in Tonga

-Constructing pigeon snaring mounds required substantial investments of labour from many people, but the sport was tabu, or forbidden, to all but the Tongan chiefs.
+Constructing pigeon hunting mounds required substantial investments of labour from many people, but the sport was tabu, or forbidden, to all but the Tongan chiefs.
 Any pigeons captured by commoners were to be given to chiefs, and anyone caught eating a pigeon could be punished by "whipping or even death".

 The sport could be played for rather basic, small mounds, so the variety in size ornamentation of the mounds is attributed to their projection of status for the chiefs who commissioned their construction.
 According to one historian, "pigeon mounds, together with the royal tombs (langi), can be considered as the highest ranking sites in Tonga."
 The larger one's mound, the higher one's status.